William Hawkins (died c. 1554): Voyages to Brazil

 Hawkins is described by Hakluyt as "a man for his wisdom, valour, experience, and skill in sea causes, much esteemed and beloved of King Henry VIII, and one of the principal sea-captains in the west parts of England in his time".
 Only three of his many voyages are specially mentioned.
-In or about 1528, in command of his own ship, the Pole, of 250 tons, he sailed for the Guinea Coast, where he traded with the negroes for ivory and other commodities; and afterwards, "arriving on the coast of Brazil, used there such discretion and behaved himself so wisely with those savage people, that he grew into great familiarity and friendship with them".
+In or about 1528, in command of his own ship, the Pole, of 250 tons, he sailed for the Guinea Coast, where he traded with the locals for ivory and other commodities; and afterwards, "arriving on the coast of Brazil, used there such discretion and behaved himself so wisely with those savage people, that he grew into great familiarity and friendship with them".
 In a second voyage (c.
 1530) "one of the savage kings of the country was contented to take ship with him and to be transported into England", Hawkins leaving behind in the country, as a pledge of his safety, "one Martin Cockeram of Plymouth".
 This Brazilian king was brought up to London and presented to Henry VIII at Whitehall, and a year later sailed with Hawkins on the homeward voyage.
 Unfortunately he died on the passage out, and it was feared that Cockeram's life might be in danger.
-The savages were, however, "persuaded of the honest dealing of our men"; the hostage was safely restored, and Hawkins returned to England with his "ship freighted and furnished with the commodities of the country".
+The "savages" were, however, "persuaded of the honest dealing of our men"; the hostage was safely restored, and Hawkins returned to England with his "ship freighted and furnished with the commodities of the country".
 Hakluyt, writing in 1589, adds, on the testimony of Sir John Hawkins, that Cockeram "was living in the town of Plymouth within these few years".